greydanus/cursivetransformer/README.md

 # Cursive Transformer

-Training a transformer to generate cursive  |  By Sam Greydanus and Zachary Wimpee  |  2025
+Training a transformer to generate cursive.
+By Sam Greydanus and Zachary Wimpee.
+2024-2025.

 ## Conditional cursive text generation